THE RING Magazine wants your opinion - The Ring

 THE RING knows its readers have compelling opinions.
 Let’s hear ’em.
 And please move quickly.
 It’s first come, first served.

 Take a minute to give us your take on anything about which you have a strong and clear opinion and it could be published in THE RING Magazine.
-There is a lot going on — the upcoming Anthony Joshua-Wladimir Klitschko fight, talk of a Floyd Mayweather Jr.-Connor McGregor showdown, the announcement of Canelo Alvarez-Julio Cesar Chavez Jr., Leo Santa Cruz’s victory over Carl Frampton in their rematch and much more.
+There is a lot going on — the Anthony Joshua-Wladimir Klitschko fight on Saturday, the Andre Ward-Sergey Kovalev rematch, the possible Floyd Mayweather Jr.-Connor McGregor showdown and much more.

 This is important: Please focus on just one subject or your letter won’t be published.
 And make sure you’re email doesn’t exceed 200 words.
 The letters that are most concise are more likely to be published.
 And please keep it civil.